rickowens/om-socket/README.md

 {-# LANGUAGE GeneralizedNewtypeDeriving #-}
 {-# LANGUAGE OverloadedStrings #-}

-module Main (main) where
+module Server (main) where

-import Conduit ((.|), awaitForever, runConduit) import Control.Monad.Logger (runStdoutLoggingT) import Control.Monad.Trans.Class (MonadTrans(lift))
+import Control.Monad.Logger (runStdoutLoggingT)
 import Data.Binary (Binary)
+import Data.Function ((&))
+import OM.Fork (runRace)
 import OM.Socket (openServer)
+import Prelude (Maybe(Nothing), ($), IO, Show, String) import qualified Streaming.Prelude as Stream

+{-|
-{- | The requests accepted by the server. -}
+  The requests accepted by the server.

+  This type would typically be shared between client and server.
+-}
 newtype Request = EchoRequest String deriving newtype (Binary, Show)

+{-|
-{- | The response sent back to the client. -}
+  The response sent back to the client.

+  This type would typically be shared between client and server.
+-}
 newtype Responsee = EchoResponse String deriving newtype (Binary, Show)

-{- | Simple echo resposne server. -}
+{-| Simple echo resposne server. -}
 main :: IO ()
 main =
+  runRace
+  $ runStdoutLoggingT
-  runStdoutLoggingT . runConduit $
+  $ (
-    pure ()
-    .| openServer "localhost:9000" Nothing
+      openServer "localhost:9000" Nothing
+      & Stream.mapM_
-    .| awaitForever (\(EchoRequest str, respond) ->
+          (\ (EchoRequest str, respond) ->
             {-
               You don't necessarily have to respond right away if you don't want to.
-You can cache the responder away in some state and get back to it at some later time if you like.
+You can cache the responder away in some state and get back to it at some later time if you like. `openServer` and `connectServer` have a mechnamism for handling out of order responses.
             -}
-        lift $ respond (EchoResponse str)
+            respond (EchoResponse str)
+          )
     )
 ```

 ### Connect a client to a server